dfki-ric/ugv_nav4d/README.md

 Follow the steps to peform a standalone build of the library.

 ##### Install dependencies
 Follow the steps to manually install dependencies.
-Define a `path_to_prefix` e.g. `install` where the dependencies will be installed
+Define a `path_to_prefix` e.g. `./install` where the dependencies will be installed

 ```
 cd source_dependencies